Andermatt , Switzerland

-Andermatt (spiritual home of Stockli Skis) is a lovely traditional resort set in the very heart of the Swiss Alps.
+Andermatt (the spiritual home of Stockli Skis) is a lovely traditional ski resort set in the very heart of the Swiss Alps.
 It is a resort that has changed very little over the last 40 years and the hotels (mostly 2 and 3 star) remain as they were when first built; unfussy, unpretentious, friendly and serve good, wholesome food.
 However, in December 2013 the luxury 5 star Chedi Hotel opened its doors which has brought a different dimension to the resort.

 Andermatt with the towering Gemsstock Mountain (offering North facing slopes) has always been a mecca for good skiers searching for wonderful off-piste terrain and it's not hard to see why.
-Although there are only 74kms of piste skiing there is almost limitless off-piste potential offering the highest quality expert terrain - cliff bands, chutes, wide open powder fields of perfect pitch, high altitude touring - it has it all.
+Although there are only 74km of piste skiing there is almost limitless off-piste potential offering the highest quality expert terrain - cliff bands, chutes, wide open powder fields of perfect pitch, high altitude touring - it has it all.
 For a traditional alpine ski holiday Andermatt is a must.

 - Very attractive and traditional Swiss mountain village

 - Fabulous off-piste and ski touring terrain.
 Especially for experts

 - Easy access from Zurich airport

 - fairly limited skiing for beginners and intermiates although things are improving

 - limited nightlife although again this is changing - read below

 Resort restaurants tend to be the dining facilities of the resort hotels.
 These tend to be local, traditional and good value.